tremby/stir-filenames/README.md

 Requirements
 ------------

-- Python 2 (2.7 might be required) or 3
+- [Python](https://www.python.org/) 2 (2.7 might be required) or 3

+You already have a suitable version of Python if you're on Mac OS X.

 Usage
 -----